Lupe zum Vergrößern des Bildes

 • Organizing ring trials to assess and compare technology proficiency

-• Educating on limitations, challenges and strengths of existing analysis approaches
+• Educating on limitations, challenges and strengths of existing analytical approaches

-• Support interested labs in standardization and certification processes (e.g. ISO 15189)
+• Supporting interested labs in standardization and certification processes (e.g. ISO 15189)

-EV WG: An Hendrix, Rienk Nieuwland, Franz Ricklefs
+An Hendrix, Basant Kumar Thakur, Rienk Nieuwland and Franz Ricklefs

-• The regulatory WG pursues the overarching goal of driving implementation and reimbursement of liquid biopsy assays in routine clinical practice.
+• The regulatory WG pursues the overarching goal of driving implementation and the introduction of liquid biopsy assays into routine clinical practice.

-• Acquisition of knowledge on regulatory terms and conditions in EU countries
+• Acquiring knowledge on regulatory terms and conditions (mainly) in EU countries

-• Collecting input and expertise from all stakeholders in health care
+• Collecting input and expertize from all stakeholders in health care

 • Exchange with regulatory agencies (e.g. EMA, FDA) and health care providers